soryaek/n8n-workflows/Slack Integration/README.md

 For issues or questions:
 1. Check the troubleshooting section above
 2. Review n8n community forums
-3. Open an issue in this repository
-4. Check the n8n documentation
+3. Check the n8n documentation

 ---